 The League of Women Voters of the United States (LWVUS, the League) is a nonpartisan political organization that has fought for more than 100 years to improve American systems of government and impact public policies through citizen education, advocacy, and litigation.
 The enduring vitality and resonance of the League as a trusted force for change and good government comes from its unique decentralized structure: a national organization with strong partnerships at the grassroots level with more than 700 state and local Leagues across the country including the District of Columbia.
 At the national level, League activities are coordinated and staffed by two distinct but complementary organizations: The League of Women Voters of the United States (LWVUS) and the League of Women Voters Education Fund (LWVEF).

-The Legislative and Policy Coordinator will play an important role in the research and development of policy and legislative proposals relating to organization’s urgent issues of .
+The Legislative and Policy Specialist for Justice Reform will play an important role in the research and development of policy and legislative proposals relating to the organization’s urgent issue areas.
 This is a one-year term position with a possible renewal based upon performance and funding.
-The Legislative and Policy Coordinator will be part of the Advocacy and Litigation department, which is responsible for working with other LWVUS staff and partner organizations to help develop and advance LWVUS’s legislative agenda before Congress and the Administration, as well as supporting LWVUS and its partners’ efforts to advance policy initiatives at the state and local levels through education, advocacy and litigation, as needed.
+The Legislative and Policy Coordinator will be part of the Advocacy and Litigation department, which is responsible for working with other LWVUS staff and partner organizations to help develop and advance LWVUS’s legislative agenda before Congress and the Administration, as well as supporting LWVUS and its partners’ efforts to advance policy initiatives at the state and local levels through education, advocacy, and litigation, as needed.
 A portion of time may be spent doing work for LWVUS’s sister organization, LWV Education Fund.

 - Play a key role in providing research and strategic advice around the development of LWVUS national policy priorities, and advocacy efforts to advance these priorities under the Making Democracy Work® campaign.

-- Track national and occasional state and local policy activities relevant to LWVUS priorities.
+- Track national and occasional state and local policy activities are relevant to LWVUS priorities.

 - Present relevant policy/legislative developments to LWVUS field partners.

-- Work in close collaboration with LWVUS staff to develop national campaign strategy.
+- Work in close collaboration with LWVUS staff to develop a national campaign strategy.

 - Support the development and strengthening of relationships with the Administration and Congress, allies, and influencers.